 Dean Parisot (Galaxy Quest, Red 2) did a good job directing the third entry.

 Special Effects are an improvement as they are more effective than the previous entries.
 Practical Effects were also present.
 A tradition since the last two installments.

 A famous rock star makes a cameo appearance.
 I’ll give you a hint, he’s been around during the Grunge era.

 A Post-Credits Scene is shown after the end credits are done.

-Bogus: Without giving anything away, after so much buildup, the climatic moment centering around saving the world, felt underwhelming.
+Bogus: Without giving anything away, after so much buildup, the climactic moment centering around saving the world, felt underwhelming.
 Could’ve got something that would’ve made a big impact.